Spanish football rivalries – Derbies in La Liga

 For long periods, this was one of those lopsided city rivalries dominated by Real Madrid, but there are few things Atleti fans enjoy more than getting one over on their illustrious neighbours.
 The rise of Los Rojiblancos under Diego Simeone in the 2010s ensured it became an increasingly important and more even contest.

-Such was Atleti’s impressive rise, that we even had two Champions League final Madrid derbies, both won in dramatic circumstances by Los Blancos in 2014 and 2016.
+Such was Atleti’s impressive rise that we even had two Champions League final Madrid derbies, both won in dramatic circumstances by Los Blancos in 2014 and 2016.
 In terms of the quality and levels of the two teams, this is up there with the very best city derbies in world football and Madrid has even been referred to as the European capital of football in recent years.

 The clubs met again in the 2024/25 Champions League, and true to form, there was late heartbreak for Atleti fans as their side lost a competitive two-legged clash on penalties.
-They’ll be out for revenge during the 2025/26 season.

 The Galician derby